uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/BUILD.md

 If you want to see the latest call to the function but it's not there yet, just run the command again.

+Alternatively, you open a separate terminal and add the `--tail` flag to the call to get logs as they are written.

 ## Help

 - `sam`: Run `sam --help` (`sam -h` for short) OR `sam <SUBCOMMAND> -h`.